taylordaughtry/merge-request-triggers/README.md

 See details in `.gitlab-ci.yml` file.

 Deployment job runs this app as a Docker Stack, so it must be run on a Docker Swarm node with "manager" role.
-Run a GitLab runner on such node and register it with `swarm-manager` tag.
+Run a GitLab runner on such node by running `./start_gitlab_runner.sh <TOKEN>`,
+where TOKEN is a runner registration token from the project settings at:
+Project -> Settings -> CI / CD -> Runners -> section "Set up a specific Runner manually"

 GITLAB_API_TOKEN created above has to be added in this project under /settings/ci_cd > "Secret variables"
 It will be passed to the Application on deployment.